WyattBlue/auto-editor/README.md

 <h2 align="center">Cutting</h2>

-Change the **pace** of the edited video by using `--frame_margin`.
+Change the **pace** of the edited video by using `--frame-margin`.

-`--frame_margin` will including small sections that are next to loud parts.
+`--frame-margin` will including small sections that are next to loud parts.
 A frame margin of 8 will add up to 8 frames before and 8 frames after the loud part.

 ```
-auto-editor example.mp4 --frame_margin 8
+auto-editor example.mp4 --frame-margin 8
 ```

 <h3>Set how cuts are made</h3>